SKKU-COMPASSLAB/compasslab/content/members/sukhyun_han/index.md

 ---
 layout: personal_info  # FIXED!
 DO NOT CHANGE!
-author: Seokhyun Han   # your name
+author: Sukhyun Han   # your name
-title:  Seokhyun Han   # your name
+title:  Sukhyun Han   # your name
 date:   2023-07-01

 params: